THREE DISTINCT SCHOOLS TO MEET STUDENT NEEDS

-For more information about AZACS Middle School, contact Upper School Director, Megan Vincent at MVincent@autismcharter.org.
+For more information about the AZACS Middle School, contact Upper School Director, Allan Smith at ASmith@autismcharter.org.

 AZACS High School

 AZACS is proud to announce it was approved to expand to High School in the fall of 2017.
-This school year, 2019-20, the school is “incubating” its High School out of the Upper School Campus, where it is currently offering 9th and 10th grades.
+The AZACS High School is also operating out of the AZACS Main Campus, where it is currently offering 9th_ 11th grades.
 The AZACS High School will expand by one grade level each year, until it reaches 12th grade in 2022.
 At the High School level, AZACS will continue to offer the Academic, Modified Academic and Functional Academic Programs, and offers courses in English, Math, Science, Social Studies, Fine Arts and Digital Media.
-Students will rotate to subject area teachers and receive high school credits toward a state accredited diploma in all courses.
+Students will rotate to subject area teachers and receive High School credits toward a state accredited diploma in all courses.
 Some courses, such as Robotics, Spanish and other STEAM courses are offered in partnership with ASU Prep Digital, giving students access to advanced academics while offering the supports of small class sizes and embedded behavioral strategies.
-Another very important element of the AZACS High School is the Life Skills program, which will focus on students’ transition plans, getting them college and career ready or prepare them for post-secondary vocational training opportunities.
-AZACS offers life skills courses using the Learn4Independence curriculum, licensed by the First Place Transition Academy and has a Life Skills Mock Apartment onsite to help students practice independent living skills.
+Another very important element of the AZACS High School is the Life Skills program, which will focus on students’ transition plans, getting them college and career ready or prepare them for post-secondary vocational and training opportunities.
+AZACS offers Life Skills courses using the Learn4Independence curriculum, licensed by the First Place Transition Academy and has a Life Skills Mock Apartment onsite to help students practice independent living skills.

-For more information about AZACS High School, contact High School Leadership & Capacity Building Strategist, Lisa Long at LLong@autismcharter.org.
+For more information about the AZACS High School, contact Upper School Director, Allan Smith at ASmith@autismcharter.org.